wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ##### Preemptible Partition

 To accomodate longer running jobs, users also have the option of using the preemptible partition.
 This partition will allow a job to run for up to 90 days on a general compute node/s.
-However, if the general compte node/s is needed for a new job in the "nodes" partition, the preemptible job will be canceled \(preempted\) to allow the regular job to run.
+However, if the general compute node/s is needed for a new job in the "nodes" partition, the preemptible job will be canceled \(preempted\) to allow the regular job to run.